Richard Vincent Whelan

-Richard Vincent Whelan (January 28, 1809 – July 7, 1874) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Richmond in Virginia (1841–1850) and as bishop of the Diocese of Wheeling in West Virginia (1850–1874).
+Richard Vincent Whelan (January 28, 1809 – July 7, 1874) was an American Catholic prelate who served as bishop of Wheeling in Virginia (later West Virginia) from 1850 to 1874.
+He previously served as bishop of Richmond in Virginia from 1841 to 1850.

 Biography

 Early life

 Richard Whelan was born on January 28, 1809, in Baltimore, Maryland.
 At age ten, he was enrolled at Mount St. Mary's College in Emmitsburg, Maryland where he studied the classics.
 Following his graduation with the highest honors in 1826, Whelan completed his theological studies at the Seminary of Saint-Sulpice in Paris, France.

 Priesthood

-Whelan was ordained to the priesthood for the Diocese of Richmond by Bishop Jean-François-Étienne Borderies in Versailles, France, on May 1, 1831.Returning to Maryland, Whelan became a faculty member and business manager at Mount St. Mary's, and also served as pastor of a parish in Harper's Ferry, then in Virginia.
+Whelan was ordained to the priesthood for the Diocese of Richmond by Bishop Jean-François-Étienne Borderies in Versailles, France, on May 1, 1831.
+Returning to Maryland, Whelan became a faculty member and business manager at Mount St. Mary's, and also served as pastor of a parish in Harper's Ferry, then in Virginia.
 His pastoral responsibilities included missions at Martinsburg, Winchester and Bath, all in Virginia at that time These communities, separated by long distances, contained many families who could not access Catholic institutions of any kind.